 FAQ’s about Mucus Plugs

 No, they are usually brownish/yellowish as they are dried mucus.
-If you have clear discharge, that is probably just a change in discharge as you near the end of your pregnancy
+If you have clear discharge, that is probably just a change in discharge as you near the end of pregnancy

 Where is the mucus plug located?